CROSS-BORDER DATA TRANSFERS

 The European Union’s General Data Protection Regulation, in contrast, adopts a shared responsibility model for data sharing; both service providers (in this context, data collectors) and subcontractors (data processors or other third-party vendors) are responsible for enforcing privacy provisions.
 Data collectors are not permitted to share personal data with a third party unless it is possible to guarantee the enforcement of equal or stronger privacy provisions than those found in the original agreements with data subjects.
 This shared responsibility model reflects greater privacy maturity, by shifting from an exclusive focus on adequate policy and contracts to ensuring effective implementation through monitoring and governance of all data holders.

-For further information on data transfers, and privacy compliance matters generally, see book of Privacy in Design: A Practical Guide to Corporate Compliance, available on Amazon.
+For further information on data transfers, and privacy compliance matters generally, see the book of Privacy in Design: A Practical Guide to Corporate Compliance, available on Amazon.

 A three-part series from KI Design: